kevalbotadra/kevalbotadra/readme.md

 **More About Me?**

-- 👨🏽‍💻 I am currently expanding my machine learning and artificial intelligence knowledge;
+- 👨🏽‍💻 I am currently exploring mobile app development through flutter!
 - 🌱 I am trying to partake in as many upcoming hackathons as possible;
 - 👯 I am also trying to improve my webdev skills by learning more javascript!;
 - 💬 Reach out to me for anything :);